Creating value for Canadians

 President and Chief Executive Officer

-Ms. Wademan is also an experienced corporate director with extensive public company board experience.
-She has also been deeply involved in her community and with various not-for-profit organizations.
+In addition to her executive leadership, Ms. Wademan is an experienced corporate director with extensive public company board experience.
+She remains actively engaged in her community and has contributed to a range of not-for-profit organizations.